 Tarquin and Flossie The Backpackers

 They arrive as a couple, demand dual jobs, and will be gone in four months.
-They spend every second weekend somewhere exotic like Samui, spend the latter half of the semester looking at internet jobs pages for when they return to the west...teaching 'not really being their thing' .
-Make no attempt at grading books.
-Complain that nobody told them about anything...like public holidays or giving students tests.
+They spend every second weekend somewhere exotic like Samui, spend the latter half of the semester looking at internet jobs pages for when they return to the West because teaching isn't really 'their thing'.

 Hong Nam John

 The teacher that the management always wheel out to show off to parents and MOE inspectors.
-A sacrificial lamb both hated and appreciated by the other natives.
+A sacrificial lamb both hated and appreciated by the other native-speaking teachers.

 The Weekend Warrior

 The teacher who comes in on Saturdays and Sundays to "help out", who either doesn't teach full-time or is teaching elsewhere during the week and is "moonlighting" at your place on the weekend.
-Although this teacher needs to teach weekends to make ends meet, they never seem to know when it is pay-day!
+Although this teacher needs to teach weekends to make ends meet, they never seem to know when it's pay day!

 The Cover Monster

-Always starts a sentence with, "I'm sorry but ..." and then proceeds to ask a question to which the answer is so obvious - even to those teachers who've only been in the school for 10 minutes.
-They usually have few friends and remind me of those saddo types who spend their free time propping up bars and trying to make conversation with anyone who'll listen.
+Always starts a sentence with, "I'm sorry but ..." and then proceeds to ask a question to which the answer is so obvious - even to those teachers who've only been working in the school for ten minutes.
+They usually have few friends and remind you of those sad types who spend their free time propping up bars and trying to make conversation with anyone who'll listen.

 This teacher has a limited vocabulary of Thai words and thinks that by screaming them at young students he will achieve his desired discipline objectives.
-The words are usually the Thai equivalents of quickly, 2-lines, young boy, student, sit-down and quiet.
-As this teacher is invariably new to Thailand, he often suffers from a form of classroom shock, leading to crazed fits of screaming in his classroom, mostly at students standing on chairs with their hands on their heads.
+The words are usually the Thai equivalents of 'sit down and be quiet!'.
+As this teacher is invariably new to Thailand, he often suffers from a form of classroom shock, leading to crazed fits of screaming, mostly at students standing on chairs with their hands on their heads.

 The Chronic Complainer